-For this Challenge you will use your core skills – spinning, weaving, dyeing – to create a textile for our Gathering Exhibition towards the end of the year.
-This year we are asking members to work to the theme of Ethnicity which, from a textile perspective, provides an exciting creative challenge.
+For this Challenge, members used their core skills – spinning, weaving, dyeing – to create a textile for our Gathering Exhibition in November.
+This year we asked members to work to the theme of Ethnicity which, from a textile perspective, provided an exciting creative challenge.

 People have always moved from their original homelands for all sorts of reasons bringing with them their social customs, languages and traditions: textile traditions including materials and methods were an important part of their physical and mental luggage.
 In their new lands they continued to spin, weave and dye textiles often adapting their skills as familiar fibres were difficult to find, as the climatic conditions changed and as they learned from and shared skills with the locals.

 The threads with connected them back to their homelands, which eased their settling in process and which they passed on to their children are the threads we are exploring with this theme.

 If you have investigated your family’s origins through ancestry websites, DNA analysis or historical research e.g. surnames you may know that you have traces within you of Viking, Norman, Iberian, Jewish, Arab, American or African peoples and others.